drewm27/speakerrankings/powered/desktop-large.md

 This page ranks 2 large powered desktop speakers.
 These are stereo inside a single enclosure with woofers 6.5" or larger.
 They need significant desk space, have no battery, and no waterproofing.
 Larger woofers provide deeper bass but result in a bigger, heavier speaker.
 All include a built-in amp so you can play directly from your phone or laptop.

 I generally recommend avoiding this class, they won't have good imaging due to not having widely separated left and right channels like the [Bookshelf](/powered/bookshelf-medium/) class, and they generally aren't tuned as neutral.
-These are more for someone who wants a speaker that takes up as little space as possible.
+These are more for someone who wants a speaker that is form over function and takes up as little space as possible.
 Also consider portable Bluetooth speakers with a battery and waterproofing.

 For the best picks from this page see [Best Powered Home Bookshelf Speakers](/powered/best/)